LASSO Inference for High Dimensional Predictive Regressions: Asymptotic Theory

-\end{thm} The convergence rates displayed in Theorem \ref{thm:length} are coherent with the results in low dimensional predictive regressions.
-When $j\in\mathcal{M}_{x}$, the standard error converges faster than the parametric rate $1/n^{\delta_{j}}$ for any $\delta_{j}\in(0,(1+\tau)/2)$.
-Thus, the hypothesis testing based on the $t$-statistic $t_{j}^{{\rm XD}}$ is consistent under the alternative with $\beta_{j}^{*}=c/n^{\delta_{j}}$ for some $c>0$ over this class of $\delta_{j}$.
-The range $\delta_{j}\in(0,(1+\tau)/2)$ includes the important $1/\sqrt{n}$ rate of coefficients for a unit root $X_{j,t}$, under which ${\rm var}(X_{j,t}\beta_{j}^{*})=O(1).$ The $1/\sqrt{n}$ factor thus balances the larger order of unit root regressors $X_{t}$ and the standard $O_{p}(1)$ stochastic order of $y_{t}$ \citep{phillips2015halbert,lee2022lasso}, and XDlasso is consistent under this class of alternatives.
-When $j\in\mathcal{M}_{z}$, XDlasso achieves the standard $\sqrt{n}$-consistency. \begin{rem} Our theoretical results do not cover cointegrated data. \citet[Theorem 4]{mei2022lasso} show that in the presence of cointegration, Slasso over-penalizes the coefficients of cointegrated regressors and shrinks them all the way to zero, regardless of their true values.
-We are unaware of any regularization method that achieves consistent estimation in the $p\gg n$ scheme with cointegrated variables mixed with unit roots and stationary ones.
-Without consistency, inference about the cointegrated variable's true parameter is beyond reach at this moment. \end{rem} Let us summarize the insights gained from the theoretical development.
+\end{thm} Theorem \ref{thm:wald} is a natural extension from the $t$-statistic for a one-dimensional univariate hypothesis to a simultaneous multivariate hypothesis.
+Notice that the Wald statistic is valid even if $\mathcal{J}$ includes a mixture of LUR regressors and stationary ones.
+It allows the researcher to maintain the agnostic attitude when conducting the joint hypothesis testing.

+Let us summarize the insights gained from the theoretical development.
 The fundamental principle behind the Dlasso method, as discussed in \citet{zhang2014confidence}, is based on the Frisch-Waugh-Lovell theorem.
 This theorem purges the influence of other control variables to overcome shrinkage bias.
-In the context of persistent predictors, the two-stage least squares approach, as developed in \citet{magdalinos2009limit} is used to eliminate Stambaugh bias.
-Each piece is a modern version of a classical idea.
-To adapt these existing procedures to high dimensional predictive regressions, we must rely on the consistency of Slasso, as proved in \citet{mei2022lasso}.
+In the context of persistent predictors, the two-stage least squares approach developed in \citet{magdalinos2009limit} is used to eliminate Stambaugh bias.
+Each piece of XDlasso is a machine learning version of a classical idea.
+To adapt these existing procedures to high dimensional predictive regressions, we must rely on the consistency of Slasso, with its extension to LURs.
 This consistency is crucial for both the main regression and the auxiliary regression.
 Moreover, as mentioned in Remark \ref{rem:tau}, the construction of the IV and the choice of $\tau$ must be tailored to balance the two types of predictors.
-This approach is original in that such a restriction is unique to high dimensional models and has not been studied before even in conventional low-dimensional settings.
+This approach is original in that such a restriction is unique to high dimensional models and has not been studied before even in conventional low dimensional settings.